Tools to check a company’s ESG credentials

 One of the key questions you should always ask yourself when investing in a company is whether you understand not only the opportunities, but also the risks.

-Increasingly, those risks include environmental and social issues – with consumers and regulators taking a tougher stance on companies that don’t meet the expected standards.
+Increasingly, those risks include environmental, social and governance issues – with consumers and regulators taking a tougher stance on companies that don’t meet the expected standards.

-We think the Sustainability Accounting Standards Board’s (SASB) Materiality Map is a useful tool for investors looking to get a better understanding of the risks built into their investments.
+We think the Sustainability Accounting Standards Board’s (SASB) Materiality Finder is a useful tool for investors looking to get a better understanding of the risks built into their investments.

 All investments come with risks – some industries are riskier than others and they might not perform like they have in the past.
 That doesn’t mean they should be avoided entirely.
-After looking at a sector’s materiality map, you can go back to the annual report and see what the company’s doing to help reduce and manage those risks.
+After looking at the materiality map, you can go back to the annual report and see what the company is doing to help reduce and manage those risks.